oysteinma/school-projects/IT1901/gr2141/flashy/README.md

 ### **Development requirements**

-The easiest solution to get the development environment up and running, is to open the project in [Gitpod][gitpod]
+The easiest solution to get the development environment up and running, is to open the project in Gitpod.

 If you want to work on it locally, you're going to need the following things: